gsoules/MkDocs/digital-archive/docs/archivist/vocabulary-editor.md

 To remove an existing term, follow the steps above to edit an existing term, but then click the red **_Remove_** button in the lower right.
-**The button will only appear if the item has zero uses.** To remove a term that is being used by one or more items, first edit each of those items to use a different term.
+**The button will only appear if the term is not used by any items.** To remove a term that is being used by one or more items, first edit each of those items to use a different term.
 When no item is using the term, you can remove it.